Prelest: Delusions of Antichrist

 Apostles Paul and John say in their epistles that Antichrist will come right before the end of times (2 Thess.
 2, 1 John 2:18).
 His coming will be accompanied by false miracles and signs.
 Father Nikita Grigoriev in his book "Faith and delusion" writes about Antichrist that "in appearance, he will be kind, gentle, patient and merciful.
-He will attract everyone by his “love” and will amaze everyone with his “miracles” but this “love” will be false just as the “miracles” will likewise be false.
-Moreover, this “love” will not be salvific for the people, but destructive because it will not call people to genuine repentance, to take up one’s Cross, to spiritual rebirth through the Holy Spirit in the Church of Christ.
-No, the anti-Christ’s love will condone human passions.
+He will attract everyone by his "love" and will amaze everyone with his "miracles" but this "love" will be false just as the "miracles" will likewise be false.
+Moreover, this "love" will not be salvific for the people, but destructive because it will not call people to genuine repentance, to take up one's Cross, to spiritual rebirth through the Holy Spirit in the Church of Christ.
+No, the anti-Christ's love will condone human passions.
 From the very beginning, in Paradise, when man fell, he did not want to hear about his sin; he did not wish to repent and be forgiven.
 He wanted to remain in his sin and justify it.
 The anti-Christ will not rebuke passions and call people to genuine contrition of heart in order to forgive and heal them, but on the contrary will justify them just as they are.
 It will make people feel good about themselves as they are."

-Orthodox views on the lives of certain Orthodox elders and saints
+Eastern Orthodox views on the lives of certain E. Orthodox elders and saints

 Professor of the Moscow Theological Academy A.I.
-Osipov in his lecture course on “Basic Theology” speaks in one of the lectures (as well as in the textbook for this course and some other public lectures) about false way of prayer and false spirituality.
+Osipov in his lecture course on "Basic Theology" speaks in one of the lectures (as well as in the textbook for this course and some other public lectures) about false way of prayer and false spirituality.
 He says that some books containing errors appeared recently.